Themeda triandra

 The plant has traditional uses as food and medicine in Africa and Australia.
 Indigenous Australians harvested it to make bread and string for fishing nets around 30,000 years ago.
 It was used as livestock feed in early colonial Australia, but this use was largely replaced by introduced plants.
-As of 2021 there is a large government-funded project under way to investigate the possibility of growing kangaroo grass commercially in Australia for use as a regular food source for humans.
+As of 2021 there is a large government-funded project underway to investigate the possibility of growing kangaroo grass commercially in Australia for use as a regular food source for humans.

 Description

-Themeda triandra is a grass which grows in dense tufts up to 1.5 m tall and 0.5 m wide.
+Themeda triandra is a perennial grass which grows in dense tufts up to 1.5 m tall and 0.5 m wide.
 It flowers in summer, producing large red-brown spikelets on branched stems.
 The leaves are 10–30 cm in length and 1–8 mm wide but can exceed 10–50 cm long and 2–5 mm wide.
+The leaves are grey-green in winter, turning red-brown in summer.

 Its inflorescence is compounded, fasciculated, is 10–30 cm long and composed of a single raceme.
 It pedicels are oblong and are 0.5 mm long while its lemma is 25–70 mm long and is both apical and geniculate.
 The column of lemma's awn is hispidulous and twisted.

-Its leaves are a grey-green colour in winter, turning red-brown in summer.
-The blooms exuding a strong perfume.
+The blooms exude a strong perfume.
+The seed head is large, often red-brown and made up of clustered spikelets.

-Taxonomy and naming
+Taxonomy

 Themeda triandra was first formally described in 1775 by Peter Forsskål who published the description in Flora Aegyptiaco-Arabica.
 There are many synonyms of this species.
 The specific epithet (triandra) is the feminine of the Botanical Latin adjective triandrus, meaning "with three stamens", based on the Greek-derived combining forms tri-, three, and -andrus, male.

 Kangaroo grass was formerly thought to be one of two species, and was named Themeda australis.

 Distribution and habitat

 Themeda triandra is found across Asia, Africa, Australia, and the Pacific.
 In Australia, it is found in all of the states and territories.
 It grows predominantly in grassland and open woodland communities.
 It is a significant species in temperate grasslands in Australia, a habitat considered to be endangered or threatened in various parts of the country.
 It does not do well under heavy grazing pressure, but benefits from occasional fire.

-It tolerates sandy or clay soils, is drought-tolerant, and can grow in full sun to partial shade.
+It tolerates a wide range of soils but is most common in moist microclimates such as roadsides and railway lines.

+T. triandra occurs on a wide variety of soils from sandy soils to heavy clays.
+There seems to be little association between abundance of T. triandra and a specific soil type.
+It is often common in areas where moisture collects and grazing is light, such as along roadsides or railway lines.